Skip to main content

 Open-source workspace stack

-This is Part 1 of a four-part tutorial that builds DeskDesk, a flexible desk-booking app for an open-office environment, on the full Conduction Nextcloud stack.
-The end product: pick a desk on a floor, book a slot, see your booking in your Nextcloud Calendar, and surface zone-specific knowledge articles from xWiki right next to the booking.
+You'll build PetStore, a Nextcloud app on top of the OpenAPI Pet Store domain (pets, orders, categories, tags) on the full Conduction Nextcloud stack.
+The end product: add pets to the store, place orders, see order ship-dates in your Nextcloud Calendar, and surface category-specific care guides from xWiki right next to each pet.
 Every piece reuses what @conduction/nextcloud-vue and OpenRegister already give you for free.

 In Part 1 you scaffold the app, rename it, build it, and see the canonical app chassis on screen.
 No data, no integrations yet.
 We get the bones right first.